Ellinor Davenport Adams

-Ellinor Davenport Adams (birth registered in the fourth quarter of 1858 – 11 April 1913) was a British journalist and author.
+Ellinor Davenport Adams (birth registered in the fourth quarter of 1858 – 11 April 1913) was a British journalist and writer.
 She wrote mainly girls’ fiction, and told her stories from the child's perspective.

 Biography

 Ellinor Davenport Adams had her birth registered in the fourth quarter of 1856.
 She was the third surviving child, and second surviving daughter of William Henry Davenport Adams (5 May 1828 – 30 December 1891), a journalist and author, and Sarah Esther Morgan (13 August 1835–1908), the daughter of shoemaker Timothy Morgan.
 The couple had married at St. Mary's Church in the Parish of Paddington, London on 26 December 1850.